Porvoo: Later developments

 By the end of the 20th century, there was pressure to develop the essentially untouched western side of the river.
 There was concern that growth would necessitate the construction of a second bridge across the river into the town, thus putting further strain on the aging wooden town.
 An architectural competition was held in 1990, the winning entry of which proposed building the second bridge.
 Plans for the western side of the river have progressed under the direction of architect Tuomas Siitonen, and both a vehicle bridge and a pedestrian bridge have been built.
 The design for new housing is based on a typology derived from the old storehouses on the opposite side of the river.
 Yet another new development entails the construction of a large business park called King's Gate (Kuninkaanportti, Kungsporten), which is under construction.

 The Porvoo railway station does not have a regular train service, but special museum trains from Kerava (either with steam locomotives or former VR diesel railcars from the 1950s) operate on summer weekends.

 The new hotel called Runo Hotel was opened in the old town of Porvoo on May 31, 2021.

 Subdivisions

 Districts

 Hornhattula, Joonaanmäki (Jonasbacken), Jernböle, Kaupunginhaka (Stadshagen), Keskusta (Centrum), Etelä-Kevätkumpu (Södra Vårberga), Pohjois-Kevätkumpu (Norra Vårberga), Myllymäki (Kvarnbacken), Näsi (Näse), Pappilanmäki (Prästgårdsbacken), Skaftkärr, Suistola, Vanha Porvoo (Gamla Borgå).

 Suburbs

-Hamari (Hammars), Aunela (Ånäs), Eestinmäki (Estbacka), Gammelbacka, Huhtinen (Huktis), Katajamäki (Ensbacka), Kevätkumpu (Vårberga), Kokonniemi (Uddas), Kuninkaanportti (Kungsporten), Pappilanpelto, Peippola (Pepot), Tarkkinen (Tarkis), Tarmola (Östermalm).
+Hamari (Hammars), Aunela (Ånäs), Eestinmäki (Estbacka), Gammelbacka, Huhtinen (Huktis), Katajamäki (Ensbacka), Kevätkumpu (Vårberga), Kokonniemi (Uddas), Kuninkaanportti (Kungsporten), Pappilanpelto (Prästgårdsåkern), Peippola (Pepot), Tarkkinen (Tarkis), Tarmola (Östermalm).